lzgabel/zdb/README.md

 ## How does it solve it

-Using `zdb` you can inspect the internal state or the partition log.
+Using `zdb`, you can inspect the internal state or the partition log.

 ### State Inspection

-Using `zdb` you can inspect the internal `runtime` data or a snapshot.
+Using `zdb`, you can inspect the internal `runtime` data or a snapshot.
-It shows some information about the current state, incidents, processes, and so on from a single partition.
+It shows information about the current state, incidents, processes, and so on from a single partition.
-To inspect the database you should provide the path to the `raft-partition/partitions/../runtime/` folder in a partition or one of the snapshot folders `raft-partition/partitions/../snapshot/<snapshot-folder>`
+To inspect the database, you should provide the path to the `raft-partition/partitions/../runtime/` folder in a partition or one of the snapshot folders `raft-partition/partitions/../snapshot/<snapshot-folder>`

-You then can run several commands to inspect the given state.
+You can then run several commands to inspect the given state.

 #### Inspect Zeebe Partition Status